flaxsearch/flaxcode/src/docs/hacking.rst

     rendered in search results so that users have an idea what the document might be.
-If the filter does not yield a block for title then some other information relating to the file (e.g. the filename, but this might change) will be used for this purpose.
+If the filter does not yield a block for title then some other information relating to the file (e.g. the file name, but this might change) will be used for this purpose.

 content
     Text for the main contents of the document. ``content`` blocks